 This Quarterly Report on Form 10-Q includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-All statements other than statements of historical fact are "forward-looking statements" for purposes of this Quarterly Report on Form 10-Q. In some cases, you can identify forward-looking statements by terminology such as "may," "could," "will," "would," "should," "expect," "plan," "anticipate," "believe," "estimate," "intend," "predict," "seek," "project," "continue," "potential," "ongoing," or the negative of these terms or other comparable terminology.
+All statements other than statements of historical fact are "forward-looking statements" for purposes of this Quarterly Report on Form 10-Q. In some cases, you can identify forward-looking statements by terminology such as "may," "could," "will," "would," "should," "expect," "plan," "anticipate," "believe," "estimate," "intend," "predict," "seek," "contemplate," "project," "continue," "potential," "ongoing," "goal," or the negative of these terms or other comparable terminology.
 These forward-looking statements include, but are not limited to, statements regarding:

-- our plans and expectations regarding our strategic alternative review process that we announced in September 2023 and the timing and success of such process, including the completion of a potential transaction; - timing of and costs associated with our restructuring, and the savings benefits we except to receive from the corporate restructuring that we announced in September 2023; - our ability to retain the continued service of our directors, officers, key employees and consultants; - our ability to maintain the listing of our common stock on the Nasdaq Stock Market; - the success, cost and timing of our product development activities and planned initiation and completion of clinical trials of our product candidates, including GB1211 and GB2064; - our ability to obtain regulatory approval for our current or future product candidates that we may identify or develop; - our ability to ensure adequate supply of our current or future product candidates; - our ability to maintain third-party relationships necessary to conduct our business; - our ability to establish an adequate safety or efficacy profile for our current or future product candidates that we may pursue; - our intellectual property position, including the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - the rate and degree of market acceptance and clinical utility for our current or future product candidates we may develop; - our estimates about the size of our market opportunity; - our estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - our ability to maintain and establish collaborations; - our financial performance and liquidity; - developments relating to our competitors and our industry, including the impact of government regulation; - our ability to maintain adequate internal controls over financial reporting; - the effects of global economic uncertainty and financial market volatility caused by economic effects of rising inflation and interest rates, geopolitical instability, changes in international trade relationships and conflicts, such as the ongoing conflict between Russia and Ukraine and the current armed conflict in Israel and the Gaza Strip, on any of the foregoing or other aspects of our business or operations; and - other risks and uncertainties, including those listed under the section titled "Risk Factors."
+- our plans and expectations regarding our strategic alternative review process that we announced in September 2023 and the timing and success of such process, including the completion of a potential transaction; - our ability to retain the continued service of our directors, officers, key employees and consultants; - our ability to maintain the listing of our common stock on the Nasdaq Stock Market; - the success, cost and timing of our product development activities and planned initiation and completion of clinical trials of our current fibrosis and oncology product candidates, including GB2064 and GB1211, and any future product candidates; - our need to raise additional funding; - our ability to obtain regulatory approval for our current or future product candidates that we may identify or develop; - our ability to ensure adequate supply of our current or future product candidates; - our ability to maintain third-party relationships necessary to conduct our business; - our heavy dependence upon the success of our research to generate and advance additional product candidates; - our ability to establish an adequate safety or efficacy profile for our current or future product candidates that we may pursue; - the implementation of our strategic plans for our business, our current or future product candidates we may develop and our technology; our intellectual property position including the scope of protection we are able to establish and maintain for intellectual property rights - our intellectual property position, including the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - the rate and degree of market acceptance and clinical utility for our current or future product candidates we may develop; - our estimates about the size of our market opportunity; - our estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - our ability to maintain and establish collaborations; - our financial performance and liquidity; - our ability to effectively manage our potential growth; - developments relating to our competitors and our industry, including the impact of government regulation; - our ability to retain the continued service of our key professionals and consultants and to identify, hire and retain additional qualified professionals; - our ability to maintain adequate internal controls over financial reporting; - the effects of global economic uncertainty and financial market volatility caused by economic effects of rising inflation and interest rates, geopolitical instability, changes in international trade relationships and conflicts, such as the ongoing conflict between Russia and Ukraine and the current armed conflict in Israel and the Gaza Strip, on any of the foregoing or other aspects of our business or operations; and - other risks and uncertainties, including those listed under the section titled "Risk Factors."